 So you've acquired new customers.
 How do you make sure that they continue buying from you?
 McKinsey’s survey found that 40% of customers were willing to change brands during the pandemic and shop around, so having a retention and loyalty strategy is more important than ever.

+Email is one of the most valuable marketing channels and a great part of digital communication between you and your customers.
 You probably already have cart abandonment emails in place, but browse abandonment emails can uplift your sales even further.
-Both of them can also increase order value, so let’s take a look at an example below.
+Both of them can also increase order value, so let's take a look at an example below.

 Source: Look Fabulous Forever email

 This type of triggered email helps create a sense of community between you and your customers.
 You could use this opportunity to create a guide on how to use certain products, recommend complementary products based on the recent purchase(s), or talk about the care for a specific product purchased.
 You can link to valuable content such as beauty blogs and video content that will help your customer in using your makeup and skincare.
 You could even invite the customer to leave you some feedback, like Soletrader has done below.